General non-linear fragmentation with discontinuous Galerkin methods: Discussion

-By applying this derivation to the flux term we end up with a piecewise function with the evaluation of one double integral, similar to the first solution.
-The generalisation of these two developments to the DG scheme will be fleshed out and compared in a future work.
+which instead uses the \textit{product} of two Heaviside functions.
+In this way, we avoid the difference of two large numbers.
+The details of the derivation to obtain the analytical integrals will be presented in a future work.
 However, as mentioned in Sect.~\ref{sec:DG_GQ}, analytic evaluation of the integrals for the power-law mass distribution of fragments will probably still result in Gaussian hypergeometric functions.
 We will explore whether there is an efficient way to rewrite or simplify these solutions using \textsc{Mathematica}.

 The DG scheme with the Gauss quadrature (DGGQ) method in Sect.~\ref{sec:DG_GQ} is an interesting alternative to the DG scheme with analytical integrals.
 The DGGQ scheme has several advantages: i) any collision kernel and mass distribution of fragments can be used, ii) only double precision is needed, and iii) it is relatively easy to implement.
 However, in order to reach high accuracy for the power-law mass distribution test in Sect.~\ref{sec:power_law_distrib}, we found we needed to use the Gauss-Kronrod method with at least $31$ points.
 This number of points is determined experimentally.
 For instance, with $21$ points and order 3 polynomials, the simulation does not reach the final time because the timestep under the CFL condition at some point tends to zero.
 This behaviour can be explained by the fact that the evaluation of the integrals is not sufficiently accurate with $21$ points.
 A good balance has been found by using $31$ points.
 This requires a significative amount of time to precompute the integrals used in the evaluation of $F_{\mathrm{frag,c}}$ and $\mathcal{F}_{\mathrm{frag,c}}$ in Eqs~\ref{eq:flux_num_1} and \ref{eq:intflux} -- particularly for orders $k=2$ and $k=3$.
 In practice, to reduce the precomputing time, the terms are generated with multi-threading processes by using \texttt{OpenMP}.
 The required large number of Gauss points suggests that the Gauss quadrature is not well adapted to evaluating integrals with a variable in the limits.
 It is possible that other integration methods would better suit this application.
 For example, the double exponential formula or Tanh-Sinh quadrature \citep{Takahasi1974,Mori2001,Muhammad2005} may be a suitable candidate for the DG fragmentation scheme we present in this paper.
 Tanh-Sinh quadrature is an efficient quadrature method to evaluate an integral on a finite interval with exponential convergence.
 With this quadrature method, we are likely to reach better accuracy with less points than the Gauss-Kronrod quadrature method.
 This too will be explored in a future work.